joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

   `myVarVariable` and `myLetVariable` both currently log `undefined`.
 Then we have `myConstVariable` that logs the string, "I used const!".
 What gives?
 </details>

-### Assigning a value
+# 4. Assigning a value

-A variable is really a placeholder for a value that is stored somewhere in the computer's memory.
+A variable is a placeholder for a value that is stored somewhere in the computer's memory.
 We can assign a value to a variable by using the assignment operator, `=`.
 If we don't assign the variable to a value, as we saw above, it will be `undefined`.
-To get back the value we assigned, we simply need to write the variable's name.
+To get back the value we assigned, we write the variable's name.
 The name can be used by itself or as part of an expression.

 ```js
 const myCat = "Tom";